maxharp3r/archive-rotator/OVERVIEW.rst

 * Documentation: https://archive-rotator.readthedocs.org.
 * Code: https://github.com/maxharp3r/archive-rotator

-This utilty rotates files - typically backup archives.
+This utility rotates files - typically backup archives.
 It offers three rotation algorithms - FIFO, Tower of Hanoi, and tiered (a generalization of grandfather-father-son).
 It requires no configuration file, just command-line parameters.
 The script is stand-alone (python required) and tracks its state by applying a naming convention to rotated files.